Support at Sussex

 If you can't find what you are looking for please contact us

 If you need any help, support or advice at university, make sure you seek it out because people may not realise what your needs are unless you yourself raise them.
 You will find there are lots of people to support you at Sussex.
 This section focuses on who you can go to for study-related help and support.
-However, there is also non-academic support available as listed in the student webpages: Information and support resources.
+However, there is also non-academic support for students.

 Student Life Centre (SLC) is located in Bramber House and is the central point on the campus for Student Advising.
 The SLC works with all students at Sussex, offering a professional information and advice service to support you should you experience problems with academic life.
 They are there to enable you to address any difficulties that may impact on your studies, or any concerns you might have regarding your academic progress.